JudahSolomon/GADS-2021-Note-Keeper/README.md

 # Book-Keeper-GADS-2021

-A rewritten version of the Book Keeper project of the  Android: Room Fundamentals course on ```pluralsight```
+An Update version of the Book Keeper project with kotlin

 This GADS21 repo  contains updated ```dependencies```,```components``` and ```Functions``` from the course creation as of 2021 September